brianpzaide/devops-exercises/README.md

 - [x] Require no user input beyond launching the Ansible Playbook
 - [x] Ansible Playbook should include all the steps necessary to install Minikube.

+---
+[!NOTE]
-note: I opted for K3s instead of Minikube for this exercise due to its lightweight and resource-efficient nature, among its numerous other advantages.
+I opted for K3s instead of Minikube for this exercise due to its lightweight and resource-efficient nature, among its numerous other advantages.
+---

 ### Exercise: Bears in the Forest (Golang)

-- [x] You are an avid hiker but are terrified of bears.
+You are an avid hiker but are terrified of bears.
 Because of this you often find yourself wandering through the deep forest on high-alert.
 Given your devops background, you decide to automate the process of choosing a route through the forest that avoids bear encounters, so you decide to write an algorithm that will calculate this for you.

-note: For this exercise I implemented Dijkstra's shortest path algorithm

 #### Objective